StevenR152/steven-rutherford.com/blog/2020-04-15-platform-tooling.md

 ---

 ### Demystifying the puzzle of fitting Platform tools together.
-Terraform, Ansible, Puppet, CircleCI, Jenkins.... and so you're mistified how they all fit together?
+You've heard of the following: Terraform, Ansible, Travis, Puppet, Gitlab, CircleCI, Jenkins.... and so you're mistified how they all fit together and why we use them?

 ### Firstly what are developers trying to achieve with these tools in the combination they choose to use?
 You need to run your software on a machine somewhere, how to get that machine?